 - physical breast examination by a health professional

 Every woman should look at and feel her breasts regularly.
-That way they get to know what is normal for them and making it easier to notice any new or unusual changes.
+It is important to know what is normal for you and to see your doctor if you notice any unusual changes or have any concerns.

-- A lump or lumpiness or thickness in the breast
+- a lump, lumpiness or thickening of the breast

-- Any changes in appearance or size of breasts
+- a change in the shape or size of a breast

 Mammograms are low dose x-rays of a woman’s breasts.
 Screening mammograms are performed on women without any symptoms or breast changes.

-Screening mammograms are currently the best method available for detecting breast cancer early but the do not cure or prevent breast cancer from developing in the future.
+Screening mammograms are currently the best method available for detecting breast cancer early but they do not cure or prevent breast cancer from developing in the future.